conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `string` Default: `dateFormat(new Date(), 'yyyy-mm-dd', true)`

 Default to formatted (`'yyyy-mm-dd'`) today's date. [dateformat](https://github.com/felixge/node-dateformat) is used for formatting the date.
-If `version` is found in the last commit, `authorDate` will overwrite this.
+If `version` is found in the last commit, `committerDate` will overwrite this.

 #### options